ashleyfae/infopreneur/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Fixed issue with customized copyright text not being reflected on the front-end.

 = 1.0.2 =
 * Fixed issue with primary colour not being applied to some elements (like links) due to some invalid CSS.